zuozhenggh/learning-library/data-management-library/database/spatial/spatial-studio/load-spatial-data/load-spatial-data.md

 You begin by loading a set of traffic accident data from a GeoJSON file.
 The data are  are ficticous and were generated for random locations along roadways in South Africa..

-1. Download GeoJSON file to a convenient location: <a href="files/accidents.geojson" download>  accidents.geojson  </a>
+1. Download GeoJSON file to a convenient location: <a href="https://objectstorage.us-ashburn-1.oraclecloud.com/p/I5d1FAqOt_6pFfusz9acATvw3tnsvTZcXOCJtBE1O_YnSWNdfqRBmgj5wyn6H4IE/n/c4u03/b/data-management-library-files/o/accidents.geojson">  accidents.geojson  </a>

 2. In Spatial Studio, from the left panel menu navigate to the Datasets page, click **Create Dataset**, and drag-and-drop accidents.geojson.
 You can also click on the upload region and navigate to select the file.
 ![Image alt text](images/load-data-1.png)